switch2osm/switch2osm/docs/en/serving-tiles/manually-building-a-tile-server-debian-13.md

 ### Fonts

-In version v5.6.0 and above of Carto, fonts need to be installed manually:
+Fonts need to be installed manually, like this:

 ```sh
 cd ~/src/openstreetmap-carto/